markprodehl/chalk-board/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of `npm` and `node`.
-- You have a Firebase project with Firestore and Firebase Authentication enabled.

 ## Installation

 - Make sure you have `Node.js` and `npm` installed.